sneas/frontend-dev-assignment/README.md

 * For the sake of simplicity Bootstrap's container class has been added to index.css
 * How about styled components?
+* How about typescript?
+* Use fontawesome for appropriate icons

 ## de Bijenkorf Frontend Dev assignment